 After the previous run at Whitwick I had cleaned out the loco and a couple of the tubes were indeed blocked which explains why I had problems with the fire later in the day.

 My brother and I took Myrtle to the 2.5" rally at Rugby on the 10th and gave her another run.
 After a couple of hesitant laps brother Mick had a good run with her and managed 4 laps without stopping (about 1 mile) so it looks as though she is back to her old self again.
 Mind you, he's a better driver than me!

 I've moved this section from Miscellaneous Jobs to '2½" gauge Locos' as it's returned to me following rather unfortunate circumstances.

-The loco was eventually sold to Cliff Barratt, another memebr of the 2½" gauge Association who lived in Stockport.
-He dismantled it in order to do some restoration work and repanting.
+The loco was eventually sold to Cliff Barratt, another member of the 2½" gauge Association who lived in Middlesborough.
+He dismantled it in order to do some restoration work and repainting.
 Sadly, Cliff passed away before he had chance to rebuild the loco and it sort of disappeared.

 I was on Ebay the other day (as always!) and saw a chassis and boiler for sale by a dealer in Stockport.
 I instantly recognised it as Myrtle Anne even though a lot of the original loco was now missing.
 Obviously, the tender and a lot of other bits have got lost since Cliff's death.